Skip to main content

 2. CREST-2: Reasons behind CAS success

-3. Selection criteria including plaque imaging, classification
+3. Beyond stenosis: Selection criteria including plaque imaging, classification

 4. Impact of Embolic Protection in CAS